Spain in the 2023 Women's World Cup final: Fixtures, results, squad, scorers | Women's World Cup

 Article summary

-Jorge Vilda's side are just one win away from a maiden senior title.
+Jorge Vilda's side defeated England 1-0 in the final to claim their maiden senior title.

 Article top media content